since1968/stat-blocks/homebrewery/src/gladiator.markdown

 - Needs testing against monstrosities, huge monsters, and at range.
 - Should have great synergy with **Shield Master** and **Sentinel**.
 - This archetype pilfers portions of feats the same way the **Cavalier** does.
+- Armor bonus: intent is to allow light armor, or chain shirt or breast plate.
+Exclude half plate.
+- Really could use Uncanny Dodge.
+What about pulling out Dirty Fighting?
+Competes for other uses of Reaction.
+- If we're really going to model Achilles what about renaming the archetype Hoplite?
+And changing 7th level ribbon?

 ```
 ```